 Dr James Grime

-Former Enigma Project Officer, Millennium Mathematics Project, Department of Mathematics and Theoretical Physics, University of Cambridge; Mathematician, lecturer, public speaker
+Former Enigma Project Officer, Millennium Mathematics Project, Department of Mathematics and Theoretical Physics, University of Cambridge; Mathematician, Lecturer and Public Speaker.

 - The hook fusion procedure and its generalisations.
 2007 (Thesis)

 - 'The hook fusion procedure for Hecke algebras'.
 2007, Journal of Algebra.
 309(2):744-759